 The Relationship between Substance Abuse and Trauma

 Many individuals who have experienced trauma then turn to substance abuse as a coping mechanism.
 There are a variety of substances that can make an individual feel calm, empowered, or numb.
 These are all sensations that aren’t experienced while being sober for those who have suffered from psychological trauma.
-Someone who has trauma could rely on benzodiazepines so he or she may feel relief from anxiety, or stimulants so he or she can feel and have energy.
+Someone who has trauma could rely on benzodiazepines so he or she may feel relief from anxiety disorders, or stimulants so he or she can feel and have energy.
 He or she may also use opioids to experience euphoria.
 Since each victim of trauma has different individual needs that they could turn to drugs for, it opens the door toward an addiction.
 Before any trauma can be treated, drug addiction will also need to be treated.
 Drug addiction can also worsen the effects of trauma.

 Symptoms of Substance Abuse and Trauma